Go to Reviews.org AU Edition

 Vivint is directly compatible with Alexa and Google Assistant devices.
 So if you’ve picked up an Amazon Echo, a Google Home, or a Nest Hub, it’s probably a safe bet that it’ll work with your Vivint security system.

 Vivint also works with the Z-Wave smart home protocol.
-Theoretically, any Z-Wave device should vibe with Vivint, but customer commentary shows that may not always be the case.
+Theoretically, any Z-Wave device should work well with Vivint, but customer commentary shows that may not always be the case.
 When you get a Z-Wave device to merge with your Vivint system, set it up and try it out before throwing the packaging away.
-That way, if you need to return the product, you can.
+That way, you can still make a return if you need to.

 Compatible device features: